KNHaw/ThunderbirdObsidianClipper/README.md

   - You can download Obsidian for free [here](https://obsidian.md/download).
 - After installing ObsidianClipper to your Thunderbird client, select the Options tab (*Settings->Add-Ons Manager->Obsidian Clipper->Options tab*) and configure the Add-On to work with Obsidian on your machine.
   - *Obsidian Vault Name* - is the name of the vault you created to keep your notes in when you set up Obsidian.
-  - *Not Folder Path* - an optional parameter that allows the user to specifiy a location within the vault to place clipped emails.
+  - *Note Folder Path* - an optional parameter that allows the user to specifiy a location within the vault to place clipped emails By default, this will be the folder "ClippedEmails.".
 If this parameter is left blank, new notes in Obsidian will appear in the location indicated in 'Settings->Files & Links->Default location for new notes'.
   - *Note Filename and Content Templates* - allow you to specify how your clipped emails will be formatted and how the files will be named.
-- After that, you're rady to clip emails!
+- After that, you're ready to clip emails!

 ## Usage
 To use ObsidianClipper, just select an email and look for the "Obsidian" icon on the header (where you will also find the Reply and Forward buttons).
-Press the "Obsidian" button and your Obsidian applicaiton will launch and load your vault and your email will be clipped into Obsidian!
+Press the "Obsidian" button and your Obsidian applicaiton will launch and load your vault and your email will be clipped into Obsidian.
+By default, it will create the top level "CLippedEmails" folder and put it there, but you can change it with the *Note Folder Path* option mentioned above.

 ## Bugs
 If ObsidianClipper is not properly working, please take a moment to reread the instrucitons and reinstall the AddOn.
-If it is still happening, please take screenshots of the problem and send them to me via the *Feedback* instructions below.
+If it is still happening, take screenshots of the problem and send them to me via the *Feedback* instructions below.

 ## Limitations & Future Features
 At this time, ObsidianClipper will only clip the test portion of an email and not HTML content (e.g. embedded images, bold or italics, etc) or attachments.
 If you're a user who is interested in these or other features, please let me know via the *Feedback* instructions below.